-EDS 700 Foundations of Excellence is one of the first courses that students will take.
-Students will also complete a technology competency assessment (CAT1) or provide evidence of successful completion of an appropriate graduate-level technology course during the first semester of enrollment.
-If the results of the technology assessment identify a deficiency in the use of technology, the student will be required to successfully complete EDL 601, Technology Applications for School Administrators.
+EDS 700 Foundations of Teacher and Administrative Leadership is the first courses that students will take.
+Students provide evidence of successful completion of an appropriate graduate-level technology course during the first semester of enrollment.
+If the results of the technology assessment identify a deficiency in the use of technology, the student will be required to successfully complete EDL 601 Technology Applications for School Administrators.
+Students will be assessed in order to determine acquisition of core knowledge, facts, and data.
+As with all McKendree University courses, disposition assessments will be given at the conclusion of each course.
+The final assessments provide the summative evaluation of student performance on the program standards.
+Students complete multiple practica throughout the program, including 70 hours of practica in EDS 702, EDL 733, EDL 737, and EDL 741, and a 180 hour internship in EDL 751, EDL 752, and EDL 753.